-We have been conducting AI coding and tools use benchmarks to test the real-world capabilities of popular AI agents.
+Over the past few months, we have been conducting AI coding and tools use benchmarks to test the real-world capabilities of popular AI agents.
 In this article, we listed the best AI agent tools:

 These AI agents are not yet fully autonomous; most serve as “co-pilots,” low-code LLM or logic-based tools where AI handles the heavy lifting of research and repetitive tasks execution, but with human oversight at key decision points.

-Examples of popular agentic-style platforms
+Examples of popular agentic-style platforms and tools

-- Cursor: AI code editor
+- Cursor: AI code editing

-- Otter.ai: AI note-taking agent
+- Otter.ai: AI note-taking

-- Averi: AI marketing content creator
+- Averi: AI marketing content creation

 - Make (Celonis): Scalable low-code automation

-- Kompas AI: Deep research and report generation platform.
+- Kompas AI: Deep research and report generation

-- LangGraph: Production-grade framework for complex agentic workflows
+- LangGraph: Production-grade complex agentic workflow generation

 - Beam AI: Document-heavy workflows